sujoyduttajad/ENGO_651_Lab/Lab_1/README.md

 # Project 1

-ENGO 551
+ENGO 551 - Lab 1 Assignment

 ### Name - SUJOY DUTTA
 #### UCID - 30210488

-# Book Review Web Application
+# Flask Library Web Application

+## ** BE ADVISED I USED MYSQL INSTEAD OF POSTGRES SINCE I RAN INTO MAJOR ISSUES WITH POSTGRES AUTHENTICATION I HAD TO SWITCH TO MYSQL ALTHOUGH THE OBJECTIVES OF THE ASSIGNMENT ARE FULLFILLED**

 ## Project Overview
 This is a **Flask-based web application** that allows users to **search for books** and view their details.
 Users can also register and log in to access features.
 The project uses **MySQL** as the database and employs **Flask sessions** for user authentication.